 A man who always sees your strength and beauty, even when you can’t.
 But he will call you on your bullshit too, even when you fool everyone else.

-A man who knows that you can be marvellous and mundane at the same time and without conflict, because he understands the magic of the ordinary.
+A man who knows that you can be marvelous and mundane at the same time and without conflict because he understands the magic of the ordinary.
 He is the same.

 A man who will debate (and sometimes argue) with you way past midnight.
 You’ll talk about colonialism and education in Africa, whether there is a God and how to raise your rowdy 4-year-old son to be a good man.